shrenidhi28/HILL-CIPHER/README.md

     return 0;
 }
 ```

-## OUTPUT
+**OUTPUT:**

 <img width="698" height="291" alt="image" src="https://github.com/user-attachments/assets/3502cd3c-e237-4231-ab65-2219c3786e89" />

-## RESULT
+**RESULT:**

-Thus, the Hill Cipher algorithm was successfully implemented using C language, and the plaintext was encrypted using the given key matrix.
+Thus, the Hill Cipher algorithm was successfully implemented using the C language, and the plaintext was encrypted and decrypted using the given key matrix.